WalletScrutiny/WalletScrutinyCom/_android/app.zeusln.zeus.md

 ```

 That is a bigger diff than expected but getting really close.
 If we ignore all
-the stuff we usually ignore from the META-INF folder and extra stuff we got that
+the stuff we usually ignore from the META-INF folder the diff is in
-was not found in the Play Store version - after all, we reproduced all there was
-and produced maybe a bit extra - the diff is in `AndroidManifest.xml` and
-`stamp-cert-sha256`.
+`AndroidManifest.xml` and `stamp-cert-sha256`.

 `stamp-cert-sha256` turns out to belong on our list of acceptable files to
-differ - if small as that.

-As it turns out, our test script is comparing the file `zeus-universal.apk` with
-what we got from Google Play but this time, Google Play gave us the smaller
-`zeus-arm64-v8a.apk` which explains these extra lib files above.
+differ.
+It's Google's additional signature of the app.

 But what about the first line - AndroidManifest.xml?
 Diffoscope can dig into
 that file and this is what it found: